acandael/actionmaker-v2/src/content/activities/en/innovation-games.md

 Learn to fly drones: we provide very user-friendly drones, while the team quickly completes a course and takes photos or fly along with the drone via FPV goggles.
 A trust test follows at the end.

-Test your shooting skills with infrared biathlon rifles and sports pistols from Finland.
+Test your shooting skills with laser biathlon rifles and Finnish sport pistols.
 Coached by team members using a console, discover who shoots best.

 Defuse a physical bomb or save a nuclear power plant with our innovative escape boxes.
 Shoot with the newest and most environmentally friendly form of paintball: GelBlaster